Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 People want to be seen and recognized by their managers and peers.
 Yet, we all know human nature and the drama that can flare in coworker and supervisor relationships.
 We also recognize the tension that can arise in the office when employees and their managers do not see eye to eye, even when sharing different views is a healthy practice.
 These difficulties create moments of vulnerability that can foster a deeper human connection, as none of us is perfect.

-The question is whether leadership provides a culture for being human, making mistakes, and embracing forgiveness.
+The question is whether leadership fosters a culture that allows for being human, making mistakes, and embracing forgiveness.

 Members of high-performing teams have established trust, a heightened awareness of other members’ strengths and weaknesses, and a commitment to watch each other’s backs.
-So how do you create this trust and vibe, or synergy, for teams to connect more deeply?
+So, how do you create this trust and vibe, or synergy, that allows teams to connect more deeply?

 Individual and team contributions